developerfromjokela/sim800l-gsm-module/README.md

 # Raspberry Pi SIM800L GSM module

-SIM800L GSM module library for the Raspberry Pi.
+SIM800L GSM module library for Linux or Raspberry Pi systems.

 This library is a fork of https://github.com/jakhax/raspberry-pi-sim800l-gsm-module with many additions.